MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 Choosing a legible font is important for players who are reading any onscreen text UI, and some of whom might have low vision.

 > [!NOTE]
 > Verdana is the most legible font that Microsoft ships.
 Even better than Verdana by itself, is to present the font with high contrast (full black on full white or vice-versa) and at large sizes.
-Size, contrast, and letterform are the three biggest factors in legibility (in that priority order).
+Size, contrast, and letter form are the three biggest factors in legibility (in that priority order).

 *Example: Different typefaces of the same size can vary in readability.*

 ![Typeface comparison](media/typeface-comparison.jpg)

 A minimum of **28px** for 1080p UI text (14sp) is recommended for chat transcriptions presented in a 10’ experience.
 Like subtitles, these are displayed for a limited duration and so the text should be notably larger than the minimum acceptable (24pt for 10’) for the rest of the UI.

 #### Calculating your final minimum-size requirements

 Now that you have your average reply frequency, reply length, formatting considerations, and font size and type, you can determine your window size requirement: